4 Takeaways From The European Parliament Election Results

 "We reject migration; and we would like to see leaders in position in the European Union who reject migration, who would like to stop it and not manage it," Orbán wrote in a statement after casting his vote Sunday.

-Europeans are concerned about the environment
+Europeans are concerned about the environment.

 The Greens, a party coalition focusing on environmental issues, went from 52 seats in the European Parliament in 2014 to 69 in 2019, making them the fourth largest voting bloc in the EU.